 Old Town Krakow is gorgeous.
 It’s no wonder this is the most popular city in Poland.
 The main square is rather large, with a cathedral in one corner and a covered market building in the middle.
 Around the edges you’ll find lots of colorful buildings housing shops and restaurants.
 Beyond the main square, there are pieces of the old city walls and towers, and a few other churches.
 And don’t forget to check out the square at night for a different look and feel.

 A short walk from the main square is a huge castle called Wawel Castle, and it’s definitely worth exploring.
 It consists of several different building styles for different sections of the complex.
 Tons of Polish history lives within the walls of the castle museum.
 And there’s a tower you can climb for some great views, one of our favorite things to do anywhere.

 When Andy and I visited Warsaw awhile back, we took a vodka tour that was so much fun we just had to do it again in Krakow.
 A couple Andy knows from when he lived in North Carolina happened to be traveling in Poland at the same time as us, so we booked the vodka tour together.

 Our guide told us about Polish vodka as it relates to Poland’s history.
 She introduced us to Polish food, some Andy and I had eaten before, some new to us, both good and bad dishes.
 (Seriously, pickled herring is NOT good.)
 And she took us to several places where we got to try a variety of vodka, from unflavored to fruit flavors to a strong black pepper flavor.

 Once again, the Eat Polska vodka tour didn’t disappoint.
-I highly recommend taking their vodka tour (or one of their other food tours, which we haven’t tried yet) if you’re in Warsaw, Krakow, or Gdansk.
+I highly recommend taking their vodka tour (or one of their other food tours, which we haven’t tried yet) to learn more about famous Polish food if you’re in Warsaw, Krakow, or Gdansk.